-The winery is located in the community Bernkastel-Graach (Bernkastel area) in the German wine-growing region Moselle
+The estate is located in the municipality of Bernkastel-Graach (Bernkastel area) in the German wine-growing region Moselle

-, The Kees family is already in the twelfth generation viticulture.
-She was initially based in Kinheim, until the grandfather of the current owner married into the Graacher family Kieren.
-Since 1980 it is run by Ernst-Josef and Werner Kees.
+, The Kees family is already in the 12th generation of viticulture.
+It was initially based in Kinheim until the grandfather of the current owners married into the Graieren family Kieren.
+It has been managed by Ernst-Josef and Werner Kees since 1980.
 A guest house is connected.
-The vineyards cover nearly six hectares of vineyards in the individual layers podium
+The vineyards cover almost six hectares of vineyards in the individual layers podium

 (Kesten), as well as Hubertuslay and Rosenberg (Kinheim).
-They are planted to over 80% with the Riesling, the rest with the varieties Müller-Thurgau, Kerner and Pinot Noir.
-As early as 1985, the estate was awarded the Innovation Prize for Agriculture for its grape reception system.
-There is a late harvest until November with selective hand picking with up to four stages.
+More than 80% of them are planted with Riesling, the rest with the varieties Müller-Thurgau, Kerner and Pinot Noir.
+Already in 1985 the estate was awarded the agricultural innovation prize for its grape acceptance system.
+There is a late harvest into November with selective hand picking with up to four stages.

-Depending on the condition of the grapes and the desired type of wine, the grapes are either subjected to whole-cluster pressing or lightly squeezed before pressing.
-After strong primary fermentation ferment the simpler wines in the steel tank, while the higher-quality musts are basically expanded in the wood.
-After the condition of the grape material is about the use of Spontaneous-
+Depending on the condition of the grapes and the desired type of wine, the grapes are either subjected to whole grape pressing or lightly squeezed before pressing.
+After strong preliminary clarification, the simpler wines ferment in steel tanks, while the higher quality musts are generally aged in wood.
+According to the condition of the grape material, the use of Spontaneous-

 or pure-bred yeasts.
-After a barrel aging of up to six months, the wines are finally bottled at the latest in May of the next year.
-Bottle-fermented sparkling wines and spirits (pomace brandies, Hefebrände and liqueurs) are also produced.
-The winery is a member of the vintners' association Bernkasteler Ring
+After a barrel aging lasting up to six months, the wines are finally bottled by May of the next year at the latest.
+Bottle-fermented sparkling wines and spirits (pomace brandies, yeast brandies and liqueurs) are also produced.
+The winery is a member of the winegrowers' association Bernkasteler Ring